clearlinux/clear-linux-documentation/source/multiboot.rst

 UEFI
 ----

-Since systemd-boot uses this capability, it is required that the images support UEFI, you shouldn’t have any problems with latest operating systems.
+Since ``systemd-boot`` uses this capability, it is required that the images support UEFI.

 Installing Windows
 ==================